LilaShiba/9th_grade_boot_camp/read_me.md

 # 9th Grade Boot Camp

-Goal: By the end of this boot camp you will know the basics of programming, your role in your company, and have three ideas for what your startup will do or create.
+Goal: By the end of this boot camp you will know the basics of programming, the current debates in comp sci, your role in your company, and have three ideas for what your startup will do or create.

 Playlist for Startup Boot Camp